This is some text inside of a div block.

 Simple puzzles with 2-4 large pieces introduce problem-solving concepts.
 Knob puzzles work particularly well for 18-month-olds, as they accommodate developing fine motor skills.
 Start with familiar shapes or animals to maintain interest.

 Physical activities support gross motor development.
 Create obstacle courses using pillows and cushions for climbing practice.
 Push-and-pull toys encourage walking stability while building strength.
-According to the CDC, most 18-month-olds enjoy climbing on and off furniture independently.

 Sensory play engages multiple developmental areas.
 Water play during bath time teaches cause and effect.
 Playdough strengthens hand muscles needed for future writing.
 Finger painting combines creativity with fine motor practice.